 Unless you live with a herd of raging neatnicks, in which case I’m not sure why you’re reading my blog… Anyway, the other people’s stuff can range from towels on the bathroom floor, bookbags & briefcases left in the entryway, shoes (and socks – ew!) all OVER the house – my boys shed socks like a tree sheds leaves.

 My vote is for option 3 in most cases.
 Even very young children and very old husbands can be trained to pick up their things if you use the correct motivation.

 Step 1 – Lay down the law

-You want to say something to the effect of “Dear Family – I have implemented a zero tolerance policy for clutter in the following areas: Entry way, living room, front bathroom, and dining room.
+You want to say something to the effect of “Dear Family – I have implemented a zero tolerance policy for clutter in the following areas: Entry way, living room, and dining room.
 After today, anything found in these areas that does not belong there will be removed by the Management.
 Signed The Management (Mom).”

 Step 2 – Enforce the law.
 Always!

 When the other people’s stuff appears, and trust me, it will appear almost immediately, what do you do?
 Well, naturally, you remove it.
-Where you remove it to, is entirely your choice.
+It is massively important to defend your territory or they won’t learn new habits.
+Here’s the trick – Where you remove it to, is entirely YOUR choice.
 The one thing you shouldn’t do is remove it to any place where the OP wants it to be.
-To do that is to condemn yourself to a life of involuntary servitude.
-My only exception to this is for sick OP’s or OP’s who are in crisis (midterms, big work projects, holiday crunch time, etc.)
+Let me repeat that again because it’s important – you never want to put the item where the OP wants it.
+You aren’t their maid – you are simply a cop enforcing the law.

 Step 3 – Where to Put the Other People’s Stuff

 Then when the desperate OP comes to you in search of the missing object, shrug and look vaguely around.
 “I don’t know, honey.
 Didn’t you put it away?
 You didn’t leave it in the front entryway did you?” pretending horror.
 If you’re feeling kind, you might give them a hint.
 “I think I put a load of OPS in the garage somewhere…”.
 Or if they aren’t terribly late for anything, let them look for it for a while, to the tune of friendly suggestions about putting their stuff away next time.

 As for the laundry basket hostage situation, feel free to demand bribes, extra chores, or extravagant promises for the return of valuable items, such as keys, iPods, and backpacks.
 For non-valuable items, use your own discretion.
 There is always the Goodwill pile.